China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 How To Move Your Manufacturing To Vietnam

 Want to move your company to Vietnam?
-No matter the industry you’re working in, sourcing the best suppliers in the country is detrimental to success!
+Regardless of the industry you’re working in, sourcing the best suppliers in the country is crucial to success.
 Rather than rushing into a commitment with the first manufacturer, we suggest exploring your options and analyzing whether they’re legitimate and can meet your demands.
-The process of figuring out if you should move to Vietnam includes audits and checking their trustworthiness.
+The process of determining whether to move to Vietnam involves audits and verifying their trustworthiness.
 Will the manufacturer have the finances and capability to manufacture your product?
-Are they going to meet your deadlines?
+Will they meet your deadlines?
 Will the products be of high quality?
 We can help you find suitable suppliers in our company.

 Cosmo Sourcing // Your Trusted Partner In Vietnam